 Bethnal Green has always been filled with friendly good hearted people.The heart of London’s true East End.
 Even those who went on to be rich and famous, including a few rogues never forgot their roots and always seemed to have to return sometimes.

 Unfortunately, the now dominant Muslim community doesn't have the same feelings for the manor as the old school cockneys had and just want to form their own private world with no attempt at integration unless there is financial profit attached.

 Changes to both the people and the area are going on at a rapid pace today.
 At the time the photos below were taken, the Government did not open the doors to floods of asylum seekers, nor were there mosques springing up everywhere and women walking around with their faces covered.
-Now unfortunately there seem to be very few restrictions and the ever expanding immigrant population seems, to me anyway, fast becoming out of control.
+Now unfortunately there seem to be very few restrictions and the ever expanding Islamic population is, to me anyway, fast becoming out of control.

 The Ice Cream man was a common sight pedaling their way through each street in 1950's London.
 The photo shown here looks to be before that time, from Peters’ in Roman Road (formerly Green St.).
 The one’s I bought my ice cream from were much the same as this.
 A tricycle with a large insulated box on the front, packed with ice lolllies and bricks of ice cream.
 They would ride around the streets, stopping whenever they saw a bunch of kids out playing, much the same as the ding dong vans do now.
 When they ran out they pedaled back to the shop for a refill.
 The family in the photo were well known in the Roman Road area, their shop being known simply as Peter's.